Beliavsky/Fortran-code-on-GitHub/README.md

 [Harmonized Emissions Component (HEMCO)](https://github.com/geoschem/HEMCO): computing (atmospheric) emissions from different sources, regions, and species on a user-defined grid, from geoschem.
 It can combine, overlay, and update a set of data inventories ('base emissions') and scale factors, as specified by the user through the HEMCO configuration file.

+[Heavy](https://github.com/jkennedy-usgs/heavy): calculates the change in gravity caused by the change in groundwater storage as predicted by a [MODFLOW](https://github.com/MODFLOW-USGS/modflow6) groundwater-flow model, by Jeff Kennedy.
+Gravity change is calculated relative to the initial time step at user-specified locations (e.g., measurement locations).

 [HOS-ocean](https://github.com/LHEEA/HOS-ocean): High-Order Spectral method for oceanic simulations, by gducrozet and Gjacquenot

 [hypoellipse](https://github.com/INGV/hypoellipse): determines hypocenters and magnitudes of near regional earthquakes and the ellipsoids that enclose the 68-percent confidence volumes of the computed hypocenters.
 HYPOELLIPSE was developed to meet the needs of U.S. Geological Survey (USGS) scientists studying crustal and sub-crustal earthquakes